 Proactivity is key.
 Brokers can, and should, stay informed on pending regulatory developments that could impact D&O risks and work with industry associations and legal experts to learn more about emerging trends.

-As ESG factors continue to gain importance, brokers can help directors to understand and navigate these risks and ensure they remain compliant with evolving regulations and targets.
+As environmental, social and governance (ESG), factors continue to gain importance, brokers can help directors to understand and navigate these risks and ensure they remain compliant with evolving regulations and targets.

-The D&O market is beginning to soften and, though it won’t be difficult to find cover for clients, brokers really need to make sure they’re working with expert providers who know and understand the complexities of the market and can offer the best cover, rather than chasing costs.
+The D&O market is beginning to soften and though it won’t be difficult to find cover for clients, brokers really need to make sure they’re working with expert providers that know and understand the complexities of the market and can offer the best cover, rather than chasing costs.

 There are a number of useful resources that brokers can signpost for their clients too, including seminars for brokers and their clients run by expert corporate lawyers.
-The IOD also has some excellent guidelines.
+The Institute of Directors also has some excellent guidelines.

 It’s vital for brokers to maintain an open channel of communication, facilitating conversations between directors, insurers and legal experts to help directors navigate the complex regulatory landscape and reduce the risk of D&O claims.